-This is the Ralphs by the Wiltern Theater on Western Avenue, just south of Wilshire Boulevard.
-You can enter via Western Avenue or Oxford Avenue.
+By the Wiltern Theater on Western Avenue, south of Wilshire Boulevard.
+You can enter via Western or Oxford Avenue.

 Seafood City is a chain of Filipino grocery stores.
 This branch is located in North Koreatown / New Filipinotown on Vermont Avenue, just north of Third Street.
 Carries Filipino ice cream (mellorine), bottled bagoong, halo-halo ingredients, and chicharon.

 Usually open Monday to Sunday, 8:00 am – 9:00 pm.

 The old Gaju Market on the northeast corner of 5th & Western is back!

 Filipino restaurant on the northwest corner of 3rd & Vermont in North Koreatown.

 Check the hours and menu here.
 Adobo, Igado, Pinakbet, Sinigang…

 Filipino fast-food chain restaurant with many outlets around the world.
 This branch on Beverly Boulevard is just northeast of Koreatown proper.
 (Yelp refers to this area as East Hollywood.)